km4ivi/whSample/README.md

 Therefore, it requires the **ci**, **me**, and **p** arguments, which it passes to *ssize*.

-*sampler* also takes three additional arguments:
+*sampler* also takes four additional arguments:

   - **irisData** opens the file chooser to a folder with example files of Anderston’s Iris dataset of flower characteristics.
-  - **backups** provides a buffer for use if necessary to replace samples found to be invalid for some reason, and
+  - **backups** provides a buffer for use if necessary to replace samples found to be invalid for some reason,
-  - **seed**, is used to seed the internal random number generator.
+  - **seed** is used to seed the internal random number generator, and
+  - **keepOrg** determines if a copy of the population is included in the output.

-The defaults for these arguments are *backups=5*, *irisData=F* and *seed=NULL*.
+The defaults for these arguments are *backups=5*, *irisData=F*, *seed=NULL*, and *keepOrg=T*.
 The default seed will tell *sampler* to use the current system time in milliseconds (a common seeding approach).
+The keep-original option (*keepOrg*) defaults to TRUE, but should be *keepOrg=F* for populations larger than about a million records since Excel’s row limit is 1,048,576 and *sampler* adds some header and blank lines to its output.

 To override any of these defaults, enter *name=value* as an argument.